By Martin Ike-Muonso

 The Nnewi case provides ample solution to the country’s massive unemployment crisis.
 It also provides answers to activating Nigeria capacity to exports industrially manufactured goods.
 The Nnewi model is an authentic homegrown model that can take us to where we desire to be.
 Nnewi, as a case study, provides an already Nigeria-contextualized framework for moving us from where we currently are to where it is desirable for us to be.
 The lesson from Nnewi’s massive economic success will equally deal a deadly blow to the insecurity challenges that we face.
 This is not a Havard Business School case.
 We do not need any passport to learn it.

-Professor Ike-Muonso is the Country Director of Baywood Foundation as well as the Chief Transformation Officer of GTI Capital Group
+Professor Ike-Muonso is the Africa Regional Coordinator of Baywood Foundation as well as the Chief Transformation Officer of GTI Capital Group